smizell/graphablejson/README.md

 ### Treating properties as relationships

 In many APIs, a property in a JSON object denotes a structure—it shows how an object has a property of a given value.
-There are tools for validating this specific structure that create strong coupling between the client and server.
+There are tools for validating this specific structure that create strong coupling between the client and API.
 This creates rigidity and prevents the object from evolving organically over time.

 Rather than structure, Graphable JSON denotes a property as a relationship to a stream of values.
 This means the stream MAY be: